Last Updated: January 2024

 In this Addendum, the following terms will have the meanings set out below:

-1.2 “Customer Personal Data” means any Personal Data subject to Data Protection Laws contained in Customer Data that the Customer provides or has made available to Samsara and is Processed by Samsara on Customer’s behalf pursuant to the Agreement; and
+1.2.
+“Customer Personal Data” means any Personal Data subject to Data Protection Laws contained in Customer Data and is Processed by Samsara on Customer’s behalf pursuant to the Agreement.

 2. Processing of Customer Personal Data